mozilla/addon-sdk/packages/api-utils/docs/loader.md

     });

-Keep in mind that order of keys in `paths` is irrelevant, since they are sorted by keys from longest to shortest to allow overlaying mapping.
+Keep in mind that order of keys in `paths` is irrelevant, since they are sorted by keys from longest to shortest to allow overlapping mapping.
 BTW example above in fact overlays base path `''` with different mapping for `'toolkit/'` prefixed modules.